ESG of JPR

-With regard to JPR's initiatives on sustainability, the 2020 survey acknowledged its superiority both in the "Management Component" and "Performance Component" dimensions, and designated JPR as "Green Star" for the seventh consecutive year.
-Moreover, JPR was granted "5 Stars" for the second consecutive year, which is the highest mark in GRESB Rating.
+In the 2021 GRESB Real Estate Assessment, JPR received a "5 Stars" in GRESB Rating for the third consecutive year, which is based on GRESB Overall Score and its quintile position relative to global participants.
+With regard to JPR's initiatives on sustainability, its superiority both in the "Management Component" and "Performance Component" dimensions, and designated JPR as "Green Star" for the eighth consecutive year.
 In addition, JPR received an "A," the highest rating, in GRESB Public Disclosure (Evaluation of ESG Disclosure Level).

 The following initiatives taken by JPR were acknowledged in the assessment of the survey:

 - Enhanced management and strategy for sustainability, including establishment of objectives and reinforcement of the implementation system

 - Concrete actions for appropriately understanding ESG risks and improving on ESG issues

 - Strengthened efforts in establishing relationships with tenants and other stakeholders